Ali2500/ViCaS/README.md

 python3 vicas/preprocess/gather_videos.py --vicas_dir $VICAS_DIR --oops_dir $OOPS_VIDEOS_DIR
 ```

-This will create a directory at `$VICAS_DIR/videos` and put the required videos there with the video IDs prepended to the filename. **You need ffmpeg installed** for this step since some videos need to be split because of cutscenes.
+This will create a directory at `$VICAS_DIR/videos` and put the required videos there with the video IDs prepended to the filename.

 Once this is done, you're all set.
 The file structure should look like this: